-\end{itemize} We make several innovations to tackle these challenges and realize the attack.
-First, we formulate an adversarial contamination propagation model that quantifies how adversarial perturbations spread and undermine inter‑agent trust, enabling the identification of a topology‑optimal attack path that maximizes cumulative propagation strength.
-Second, we design a hierarchical payload encapsulation scheme that recursively embeds the derived attack path into payloads transmitted among agents.
-It ensures reliable propagation and integrity retention across multiple layers, effectively mitigating the attenuation of adversarial effects.
-Third, we develop a visual attention-based environment injection that initiates the attack from edge agents, using them as entry points to inject the payload and compromise the system.
+We make several innovations to tackle these challenges and realize the attack. (i) We develop a topology reconnaissance method that infers the MAS coordination structure, including topology and functional roles, from black-box interactions, providing the structural basis for topology-aware attack planning. (ii) We formulate an adversarial contamination propagation model that quantifies how adversarial perturbations spread and undermine inter-agent trust, enabling the identification of a topology-optimal attack path to maximize cumulative propagation strength. (iii) We design a hierarchical payload encapsulation scheme that embeds the derived attack path into payloads transmitted among agents, mitigating adversarial signal attenuation and enabling more reliable propagation along the intended multi-hop path. (iv) We adopt environment injection that initiates the attack from exposed edge agents, using them as entry points to inject the payload and compromise MASs.